Bulkeley Stadium, Gone But Not Forgotten

 Benny Kauff, Outfielder, Hartford Senators, 1913.

-Hartford Senators and Judge Kenesaw Landis at Wethersfield Avenue Grounds, 1916.
+Hartford Senators & Judge Kenesaw Landis, Wethersfield Avenue Grounds, 1916.

-In the summer of 1916, the infamous Ty Cobb delighted a small crowd of 800 Hartford fans.
-Cobb guest starred for the visiting New Haven Colonials at first base and relief pitcher versus the Hartford Poli’s, a semi-professional club.
-Alongside Cobb on the Colonials was Torrington High School alumnus and Philadelphia Athletics player Joe Dugan who played shortstop.
-The Colonials beat the Poli’s 7 to 0.
-Cobb would visit Hartford again in 1918, though this bit of history would be overshadowed by another famed slugger.
+In the summer of 1916, the infamous Ty Cobb delighted a small crowd of 800 Hartford fans at Wethersfield Avenue Grounds.
+Cobb guest starred for the visiting New Haven Colonials at first base and as relief pitcher against the semi-professional Hartford Poli’s.
+Alongside Cobb on the Colonials was Torrington High School alumnus and Philadelphia Athletics shortstop, Joe Dugan.
+The Colonials beat the Poli’s 7-0.
+Cobb would visit Hartford again in 1918, though his visit would be overshadowed by another great slugger.

 Ty Cobb plays in Hartford, 1916.

-In 1918 and 1919 the one and only Babe Ruth played at the Wethersfield Avenue Grounds as part of his perennial barnstorming tours.
-Days after winning the World Series with Boston Red Sox, Ruth made his first appearance in Hartford on September 16, 1918, to play for the Hartford Poli’s.
+In 1918 and 1919 the one and only Babe Ruth played at Wethersfield Avenue Grounds as part of his annual barnstorming tour.
+Days after winning the World Series with Boston Red Sox, Ruth made his first appearance in Hartford on September 16, 1918, playing for the Hartford Poli’s.
 Ruth pitched the Poli’s to a 1-0 victory versus the Fisk Red Tops.
-He hurled a complete game shutout, allowing only 4 hits.
-Ruth hit third of the batting order, recording a single and double.
-Ruth drew a crowd of about 5,000 spectators and earned a reported $350 for his appearance.
+He hurled a complete game shutout and allowed just four hits.
+Ruth batted third in the order, recording a single and double.
+He drew a crowd of about 5,000 spectators and earned $350 for his appearance.

 Babe Ruth plays at Wethersfield Avenue Grounds, 1918.

-In 1921, owner of the Hartford Senators, James H. Clarkin built a new baseball venue a block to the west of the old Wethersfield Avenue Grounds.
+In 1921, Owner Clarkin built a new venue about a block from the old Wethersfield Avenue Grounds.
 The site was located at the intersection of Hanmer Street and George Street off of Franklin Avenue in South Hartford.
-A large grandstand made of steel and concrete wrapped around the field from foul pole to foul pole.
+The grandstand, made of steel and concrete, wrapped around the field from foul pole to foul pole.
 Locker rooms below the stands were equipped with showers, baths, and telephones.
-The facility was dubbed Clarkin Stadium and garnered a reputation as one of New England’s best ballparks.
+The facility was dubbed Clarkin Field (or Clarkin Stadium), and it quickly gained an outstanding reputation as one of New England’s best ballparks.

 Clarkin Stadium, 1921.